rinigus/pure-maps/tilesources/README.md

    Poor, for adding you own, see the next section.

-   - **"slippy"**: By far the most common format, based on spherical Mercator and division into an amount of tiles that doubles with each zoom level.
+   - **"slippy"**: By far the most common format, based on spherical Mercator and division into an amount of tiles that quadruples with each zoom level.
 See [documentation][1].
 Provides URL parameters "x", "y" and "z".